GridTools/gt4py/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
 2. If the pull request adds functionality, it should be documented both in the code docstrings and in the official documentation.
+If there
+3. If the pull request contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
-3. The pull request should contain a meaninful description of the intent of the PR and a summary of the main changes and design issues in the code for the reviewers.
+4. The pull request should have a proper description of its intent and the main changes in the code.
+In general this description should be used as commit message if the PR is approved (check point **6.** below).
-4. Pick one reviewer and try to contact him directly to let him know about the PR.
+5. Pick one reviewer and try to contact him directly to let him know about the PR.
 If there is no feedback in 24h/48h try to contact him again or pick another reviewer.
-5. Once the PR has been approved, it should be squash-merged as soon as possible with a meaningful description of the changes involved.
-Check the [Conventional Commits][conventional-commits] specification for writing informative and automation-friendly commit messages.
+6. Once the PR has been approved, it should be squash-merged as soon as possible with a meaningful description of the changes.
+Although it is optional, we encourage the use of the [Conventional Commits][conventional-commits] specification for writing informative and automation-friendly commit messages.

 ## Releasing Process